Sultaneous/fsm/README.md

 |[fsm-gen](#info_fsm-gen) | | A powerful command line utility for automatic code template generation for your DFA as an FSM.  |
 | urle | | A simple command line utility to expand RLE archives. |

+You can review the explanatory API documentation, or learn how to build an FSM quickly with the code generator tool via the **[Workshop Tutorial](#Workshop)**.

 ## API Documentation

 ### <a id="info_fsm">FSM</a>